Convenience Tax Delivery vs Pickup

 Run it with sensible defaults

 Using deliveries per week of 3, average delivery fee of 5, average tip of 4, average order value of 25, the calculation works out to 2,184.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Deliveries per Week, Average Delivery Fee, Average Tip, Average Order Value, and Estimated Menu Mark-Up — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works